 It’s necessary to meet the following conditions to be considered as a case for unfair dismissal.

-You must have had worked with your employer for at least 2 years if you started work with them on or after 6th April 2012.
-(Anyone employed prior to that date, the period is one year).
+- You must have had worked with your employer for at least 2 years.
 There are exceptions to this such as maternity issues, dismissal as a result of trade union activity and others

 How a Claim for Unfair Dismissal Works